East Cowes: Redevelopment project

 On 6 April 2010, work started on the new Waitrose store on Well Road on the old site of the hovercraft development building.
 Recruitment for jobs for the new Waitrose Store started during August/September 2010; there were 160 jobs available throughout the store and over 800 people applied.

 Part of the redevelopment also included the building of more houses known as "Victoria Walk" and David Wilson was chosen to be the builder.
 Advertising boards were placed on Old Road in East Cowes with building work commencing soon after.

 In 2013, work began to create a new 300 berth marina inside a new breakwater.
-The plan included a new hotel, restaurant and 100 new homes.
+The plan included a new hotel, restaurant and 100 homes.

-During August 2012, a new Medical Centre opened at Church Path, near Waitrose.
-The former Medical Centre at Down House (the former home of respected local GP Dr Down), on York Avenue, was closed.
+During August 2012, a new medical centre opened at Church Path, near Waitrose.
+The former medical centre at Down House (the former home of respected local GP Dr Down), on York Avenue, was closed.

 Library

 During December 2010, under a cost-cutting plan by the Isle of Wight Council it was decided most local libraries across the Island would close in March 2011, with just Newport and Ryde remaining open.
 Sandown, Cowes, Ventnor & Freshwater remained open until March 2012, during which time community groups were sought to continue the upkeep and running of the libraries.

 East Cowes was one of the libraries set to close in March 2011, but was saved by East Cowes Town Council who appealed for volunteers to continue running the library.
 It remains at the town centre premises near to the Co-op supermarket, with an outlook to move to newer premises in the near future.
 Whilst under the Isle of Wight Council ownership it opened around 30 hours a week; this was reduced to around 12 hours per week.